Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 To draw up an effective treatment strategy, it is important, first of all, to diagnose the primary source of the pathological condition.

-If the problems are caused by infectious or fungal diseases, inflammatory processes, then, first of all, the main pathology is treated, after which they begin to normalize the function of the salivary glands.
+If problems are caused by infectious or fungal diseases, inflammatory processes, then the main pathology is treated first, after which they begin to normalize the function of the salivary glands.

 The doctor also offers the patient symptomatic treatment: